 The parents are on hostile terms

-If the parents cannot communicate maturely and responsibly, the judge might find it in the child’s best interest to not leave him dependent on them entirely.
+If the parents cannot communicate maturely and responsibly, the judge might find it in the child’s best interest not to leave him dependent on them entirely.
 If both parents are unwilling to prioritize the child, the court will evaluate the situation and decide which parent to assign the major responsibilities and time.

 If one of the parents has a history of unacceptable behaviour